 Monday – Friday, May 22–26: “Reading Ladino/Judezmo” – The CU Mediterranean Studies Group presents the 2nd Annual Summer Skills Seminar, a five-day hands-on workshop on reading Ladino/Judezmo (Old Spanish written in Hebrew characters) led by Prof. David Bunis (Hebrew University), with 23 graduate student and faculty participants from across North America.
-See the announcement.
-Registration is now closed.
-Registered participants , please click here for course information.
+See the announcement, and program synopsis.

 Monday, May 22: “The Language of Exile: Hispano-Jewish Culture Before and After 1492” • A colloquium open to the public, featuring Brian A. Catlos (Religious Studies: CU Boulder), Janet Jacobs (Anthropology & Women’s Studies: CU Boulder), and David Bunis (Linguistics: Hebrew University) • 6:30pm at Chautauqua Historical Park • Free & open to the public.
-Detailed information and tickets here.
-Tickets available until May 15 only.
+Detailed information here.

-Friday, May 19: “Language, Texts, and Court Culture in Medieval Catalonia and the Mediterranean” - The Mediterranean Seminar & CU Mediterranean Studies Group are sponsoring a session organized by Prof. Núria Silleras-Fernández (CU Boulder) at 16th Colloquium of the North American Catalan Society (NAC) to be held on 18-20 May, at Indiana University, Bloomington.
+Friday, May 19: “Language, Texts, and Court Culture in Medieval Catalonia and the Mediterranean” - The Mediterranean Seminar & CU Mediterranean Studies Group are sponsoring a session organized by Prof. Núria Silleras-Fernández (CU Boulder) at 16th Colloquium of the North American Catalan Society (NACS) at Indiana University, Bloomington.

 “Language, Texts, and Court Culture in Medieval Catalonia and the Mediterranean” will be held on Friday, 19 May from 9:00am-10:30am in the Dogwood Room, and feature: